GrinLens/Zemax-Spherical-GRIN/README.md

 # Zemax-Spherical-GRIN
-### Zemax / Optical Studio Model for Spherical GRIN Lens
+### Zemax / OpticStudio Model for Spherical GRIN Lens

 See file "MGRIN Surface and Tools for Zemax Documentation.pdf" for more details.